ChrstphrHll/npc_gen/students/Scarletta Elora.md

 ---
 ### Description
 - 2nd year Gnome Cleric in Fiesn
-- straight auburn hair that's braided with violet ribbon (long), Hazel eyes, and Dark Tan skin
+- long wavy black hair that's put up, Hazel eyes, and Dark Tan skin
 - Is Cooperative and Devious, and has Patience as their ideal

 ### Organizations